-And finally, the United States must continue to lead, in the Middle East, in North Africa, and around the globe.
-We've come a long way in the past four years, and we cannot afford to retreat now.
+The United States must continue to lead, in the Middle East, in North Africa, and around the globe.
 When America is absent, especially from unstable environments, there are consequences.
 Extremism takes root, our interests suffer, and our security at home is threatened.
 That's why Chris Stevens went to Benghazi in the first place.
 I asked him to go.
 During the beginning of the revolution against Gadhafi, we needed somebody in Benghazi who could begin to build bridges with the insurgents, and to begin to demonstrate that America would stand against Gadhafi.

 Nobody knew the dangers, or the opportunities better than Chris.
 First during the revolution, and then during the transition.
 A weak Libyan government, marauding militias, even terrorist groups, a bomb exploded in the parking lot of his hotel.
 He never wavered.
 He never asked to come home.
 He never said, let's shut it down, quit and go somewhere else, because he understood it was critical for America to be represented in that place, at that pivotal time.

-So, Mr. Chairman we do have to work harder, and better to balance the risks and the opportunities.
+So, we do have to work harder and better to balance the risks and the opportunities.
 Our men and women who serve overseas understand that we do accept a level of risk to represent, and protect the country we love.
 They represent the best traditions of a bold, and generous nation.

 They cannot work in bunkers and do their jobs.
 But it is our responsibility to make sure they have the resources they need to do those jobs, and to do everything we can to reduce the risks they face.

-For me, this is not just a matter of policy, it's personal because I've had the great honor to lead the men and women of the State Department and USAID.
+For me, this is not just a matter of policy, it's personal because I had the great honor to lead the men and women of the State Department and USAID.

 Nearly 70,000 serving here in Washington, and at more than 275 posts around the world.
 They get up, and go to work every day, often in difficult, and dangerous circumstances, thousands of miles from home, because they believe the United States is the most extraordinary force for peace, and progress the earth has ever known.
 And when we suffer tragedies overseas, the number of Americans apply to the Foreign Service actually increases.

-That tells us everything we know -- need to know about the kind of patriots I'm talking about.
+That tells us everything we know about the kind of patriots I'm talking about.
 They do ask what they can do for their country, and America is stronger for it.

-So, today after four years in this job, traveling nearly a million miles, and visiting 112 countries, my faith in our country and our future is stronger than ever.
-Every time that blue and white airplane carrying the words "United States of America", touches down in some far off capital, I feel again the honor it is to represent the world's indispensable nation.
+After traveling nearly a million miles and visiting 112 countries as Secretary of State, my faith in our country and our future is stronger than ever.
+Every time that blue and white airplane carrying the words "United States of America", touched down in some far off capital, I felt again the honor it was to represent the world's indispensable nation.

+* * *

 When I asked Ambassador Chris Stevens in the spring of 2011 to undertake the dangerous mission to make contact with the Libyan rebel leadership in Benghazi during the revolution, and later to return to Libya as Ambassador after the fall of Qaddafi, he quickly accepted.
 Chris understood the risks and recognized how challenging it would be to help pull together a shattered country, but he knew that America had vital national security interests at stake.
 His long experience in the region and talent for delicate diplomacy made him a natural choice.